When you start a taste bud discovery of what can become fascinating dishes for a modernized American palate, the world is a diversified place.

 Do you never know what else is there in this crazy world?

-It tastes like chewy saltwater (To be clear, I never tried this dish and not considering to taste it).
+It tastes like chewy saltwater (To be clear, I never tried this dish and not considering tasting it).

 1. Virgin Boy Eggs